 - Ensuring that the school keeps the records of all pupils with SEND up to date.

-- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (for example, targeted work, additional support) and informing the SENCO as necessary.
+- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (for example, targeted work, additional support) and informing the SENDCO as necessary.

 - Writing Individual Education Plans (IEP), and sharing and reviewing these with parents at least once each term and planning for the next term.